-It shall be the responsibility of the operator to protect the equipment from theft and vandalism.
+It shall be the responsibility of the Operator to protect the equipment from theft and vandalism.
 This shall include the following initiatives:

-- Secure the waste areas. - Label the bins according to property address. - Waste shall be collected within the subject site.
+- Secure the waste areas. - Label the bins according to property address. - Waste bins shall be collected onsite (bins shall not be placed on the street).

-4.4 Arrangements for Bins/Equipment Labelling and Ensuring Users and Staff are Aware of How to Use the Waste System Correctly
+4.4 Arrangements for Bins/Equipment Labelling, and Ensuring Users and Staff are Aware of How to Use the Waste System Correctly

-- The operator shall provide appropriate signage for the bins.
-Signage is available at the following internet address: www.sustainability.vic.gov.au. - The operator shall publish/distribute "house rules" and educational material to: - Inform users/staff about the waste management system and the use/location of the associated equipment (provide the summary in page 2 of this report). - Improve facility management results (lessen equipment damage and chute blockages, reduce littering, and achieve cleanliness). - Advise users/staff to sort and recycle waste with care to reduce contamination of recyclables.
+- The Operator shall provide appropriate signage for the bins.
+Signage is available at the following internet address: www.sustainability.vic.gov.au. - The Operator shall publish/distribute "house rules" and educational material to: - Inform users/staff about the waste management system and the use/location of the associated equipment (provide the summary in page 2 of this report). - Improve facility management results (lessen equipment damage, reduce littering and achieve cleanliness). - Advise users/staff to sort and recycle waste with care to reduce contamination of recyclables.